 Johnson & Johnson

-Johnson & Johnson (J&J) is a family-centric pharmaceutical company that engenders trust by offering a variety of inexpensive but useful medical products like Band-Aids, Tylenol and Baby Shampoo.
-J&J is made up of around 250 subsidiaries and 129,000 employees and generated $67 billion in sales in 2012.
-Some of those subsidiaries, however, created products with disabling side effects.
+Johnson & Johnson (J&J) is a pharmaceutical company that engenders trust by offering a variety of inexpensive but useful medical products like Band-Aids, Tylenol and Baby Shampoo.
+J&J has around 250 subsidiaries and is the largest health care company in the world.
+It manufactures medical devices through subsidiaries Ethicon and DePuy and prescription drugs through Janssen Pharmaceuticals.

 Merck & Co.